rustinphares/pdf2htmlEXwiki/Ideas.md

  - Difficulty: MEDIUM

 ## Support PostScript Type 3 fonts
 PDF supports a unique kind of font: PostScript Type 3.
-Instead of an embeded font file, a Type 3 font is a series of PDF instructions.
+Instead of an embedded font file, a Type 3 font is a series of PDF instructions.
 In other words, each glyph is defined as a "mini-PDF".

 The task is to extract the Type 3 fonts from PDF and convert them into something compatible with HTML.
 A possible solution is SVG fonts (though not for all browsers). `pdftocairo` (from Poppler) is doing something similar and should be consulted.